THE NORTH SHORE EMERGENCY ASSOCIATION

 amateur radio community in Skywarn as well.
 One such member, Rich Casey

-(also a licensed amateur radio operator, WA9LRI), while serving simultaneously
+(also a licensed amateur radio operator, WA9LRI at that time), while

 From the very beginning it was apparent that NSEA had much to offer